Application of three-body stability to globular clusters: I. The stability radius: Introduction

 This paper is structured in the following way.
 A brief overview of the Mardling stability criterion is presented in Section~\ref{MSC}.
-This stability analysis, applied to the three-body system corresponding to a point mass approximation for the star, cluster and galaxy system, is presented in Section~\ref{GCStableRegions}.
-A model cluster is simulated in isolation to get the distribution of star-cluster orbital eccentricities in Section~\ref{EccDist}.
-Section~\ref{GCRTidal} applies the stability boundary to calculate the tidal radius for a case study globular cluster of mass $M_c = 10^{6} \msun$, which is compared to previous theoretical work from the literature in Section~\ref{Comparison}.
+Validation of this stability analysis for inclined orbits using numerical orbital integrations is presented in Section~\ref{stability_test} and investigation of the associated escape timescales in made in Section~\ref{gc:valid}.
+The stellar orbits occurring inside a GC, particularly the distribution function for orbital eccentricity, is calculated in Section~\ref{GCStableRegions}.
+Section~\ref{GCRTidal} applies the stability boundary to calculate the stability radius for a case study globular cluster of mass $M_c = 10^{6} \msun$ and this is compared to previous theoretical work from the literature in Section~\ref{Comparison}.
 Conclusions and a discussion of the observational and numerical simulation implications of this work are summarised in Section~\ref{Conc}.